Here are a couple things you can do while you’re waiting.

 Now that you’ve applied, take a big breath

 - Create your IU computing account

-One week after we receive your application, you should receive an email containing your University ID number.
+Approximately two weeks after we receive your application, you should receive an email containing your University ID number.

 You’ll use the ID number to create your IU computing account, which you need to check the status of your application.

-Setting up your account
+Setting up your IU computing account

 - Enroll in the Passphrase Self-Service Reset System.
 If you forget your passphrase, this tool will enable you to reset it yourself without having to visit a UITS Support Center walk-in location in person.